rahulansharma682/Compiler_Design/README.md

 2. The ne.py file contains the code for tokenisation.
 The functions can be altered and are extensible for further more programming languages.
 3. To execute the application, run the following command: ```streamlit run Programming_Language.py```
 4. This command will launch a Streamlit web application where you can enter code snippets in Python, C++, or Java and see the lexer output.
+5. The already deployed application can be accessed via: https://compilerdesign-recongising-language.streamlit.app/